onesaitplatform/onesaitplatform-revolution-aut-2/devops/build-deploy/docker/nginx-aut2/README.md

 ## Installation

-To install the nginx-reconf tool you can build your own doker image, first take a look to the `.env` file and customize it according to your needs, then try typing the following commands.
+To install the nginx-reconf tool you can build your own docker image, first take a look at the `.env` file and customize it according to your needs, then try typing the following commands.
 Please, keep in mind that onesait control panel service must be up and running, otherwise nginx will refuse to start.

 ```bash
 docker-compose build